-Malta is an island country in the Mediterranean Sea that welcomes more than one and a half million tourists every year.
+Malta is an island country in the Mediterranean Sea that welcomed more than 4 million inbound tourists in 2025.
 But if you come to this beautiful country in pursuit of higher education, you won’t be making a mistake either.
-Being a part of the British Empire for a hundred and fifty years in the past, the country recognizes English as one of its two official languages.
-The language is spoken by nearly 90 percent of Maltese.
-As a result, you’ll find a truly English-speaking environment in Maltese universities.
+Malta was a British Crown Colony from 1814 until independence in 1964, and English remains one of Malta’s official languages alongside Maltese.
+The National Statistics Office’s Malta Skills Survey reported that English was known by 96.0% of persons aged 15 to 64, so you’ll find a highly English-using environment in Malta.

 Now, let’s check out a list of cheap universities in Malta below.